 - Don’t quit your job immediately.
 Take some time to think about what you really want to do.
 Some winners quit only to go back a short time later because they’re bored.
 You also want to see if your investments are going to pay off, especially once all that tax has been deducted.

 - You may find that you need to take some time off to escape the begging crowds but you might want to return later, so make the appropriate arrangements.

-Winning the lottery can be all that you dreamt it would be; provided you have the wherewithal and savvy to live within your newfound means.
+Winning the lottery can be all that you dreamed it would be; provided you have the wherewithal and savvy to live within your new found means.

 This guest post was written by Sandy Cosser on behalf Now Learning, which promotes higher education opportunities in Australia, such as online courses so that you can manage your personal finances, even if you don’t win big on the lotto.